AmrDeveloper/GQL/README.md

 SELECT commit_count FROM branches WHERE commit_count BETWEEN 0 ..
 10

 SELECT * FROM refs WHERE type = "branch"
-SELECT * FROM refs WHERE ORDER BY type
+SELECT * FROM refs ORDER BY type

 SELECT * FROM commits
 SELECT name, email FROM commits